Daniel-Peace/senior_project/README.md

 - `/prediction_scanning_timer_state`

 It triggers these timers by detecting if a trigger on a controller is not being pressed.
-It receives info about the triggers state from the `/button_status` topic.
+It receives info about the trigger’s state from the `/button_status` topic.

 The length of the timers can be changed using the following constants:
 - `BUTTON_TIMER_LENGTH`